iPrathamKumkar/PageRank/README.md

 # PageRank

-A simple Python Search Spider, Page Ranker, and Visualizer
+A simple Search Spider, Page Ranker, and Visualizer using Python

 ### Prerequisites